 It is highly recommended that all students in the school have their own computer for use in completing class assignments.
-Students majoring in Interactive Multimedia and Informational Graphics/Publication Design are required to have access to a computer with appropriate software by the time they enter VICO 314.
+Students majoring in interactive multimedia and informational graphics/publication design are required to have access to a computer with appropriate software by the time they enter VICO 314.
 Please contact the school for current hardware and software recommendations.

-Photojournalism students entering VICO 390 should have access to at least one professional-level 35mm SLR camera (film or digital), two lenses, and necessary accessories.
-One lens should have a 35mm or wider focal length with an f/2.8 or faster aperture.
+Photojournalism students entering VICO 390 should have access to at least one professional-level SLR digital camera, two lenses, and necessary accessories.
+One lens should have a 28mm or wider focal length with an f/2.8 or faster aperture.
 The second lens should be in the 135 to 200mm f/2.8 range.

 Zoom lenses are also acceptable if they meet the fixed aperture requirement of f/2.8.